Dirk Verhofstadt

-Dirk Verhofstadt (born 25 August 1955 in Dendermonde) is a Belgian social liberal (Rawlsian) theorist and younger brother of former Belgian Prime Minister and former ALDE European Parliament Leader Guy Verhofstadt.
-He has a keen interest in political philosophy, and his philosophical outlook is influenced by Karl Popper, John Stuart Mill, Cesare Beccaria, Thomas Paine, Amartya Sen and Martha Nussbaum.
+Dirk Verhofstadt (born 25 August 1955 in Dendermonde) is a Belgian social liberal and Rawlsian theorist and younger brother of former Belgian Prime Minister and former ALDE leader Guy Verhofstadt.
+He has a keen interest in political philosophy, and his philosophical outlook is influenced by Karl Popper, John Stuart Mill, Cesare Beccaria, Thomas Paine, Amartya Sen, and Martha Nussbaum.

-Education
+Early life and education

+Verhofstadt was born on 25 August 1955 in Dendermonde, a municipality in the Flemish Community of Belgium.
 He graduated in law and press- and communication sciences, and obtained a PhD in moral philosophy at the University of Ghent.
 He was professor Media and ethics at the University of Ghent until 2020.

-On 1 July 2010 he obtained the degree of Doctor of Moral Science at the University of Ghent with his doctoral dissertation "Pius XII and the extermination of the Jews.
-A moral and historical research into the moral responsibility of Pope Pius XII regarding the Final Solution to the Jewish Question."
+On 1 July 2010, he obtained the degree of Doctor of Moral Science at the University of Ghent with his doctoral dissertation "Pius XII and the extermination of the Jews.
+A moral and historical research into the moral responsibility of Pope Pius XII regarding the Final Solution to the Jewish Question".

 Think tank

-He is a member of Liberales, an independent think tank within the liberal movement.
+Verhofstadt is a member of Liberales, an independent think tank within the liberal movement.
 Its members consider liberalism as a progressive movement supporting individual freedom, justice and human rights.
-Liberales reacts against what it calls "narrow minded conservatism" related to social economic, ecological and ethical issues supported by "compartmentalized" parties and structures.
+Liberales reacts against what it calls "narrow minded conservatism" related to social economic, ecological, and ethical issues supported by "compartmentalized" parties and structures.